mtakahiro/gsf/docs/_build/html/_sources/parameters.rst.txt

      - No. of walkers for the pre-redshift fitting step.
    * - FNELD
      - int
      - Minimization method in lmfit.
 For initial values.
-0=Powell, 1=Nelder (faster).|
+0=Powell, 1=Nelder (faster).
    * - ZVIS
      - int
      - Visual inspection of redshift.
-1=yes, 0=no. If you are not confident with input values (ZGAL, CZ0, CZ1), then one should set this to 1 for iterative fit.
+1=yes, 0=no. If you are not confident with input values (ZGAL, CZ0, CZ1), then this should be set to 1 for iterative fit.
    * -
      -
      -